Personal Injury FAQ’S About Your Automobile Accident

-There exist many traps that adjusters and opposing counsel sets for the unwary client.
+- There exist many traps that adjusters and opposing counsel set for the unwary client.
 Competent legal counsel helps you avoid these traps.

 Remember the old adage: “A person who represents himself has a fool for a client.” – Oliver Wendall Holmes, Supreme Court Justice

 These are but a few of the reasons why experienced injury attorneys handle the vast majority of claims.

 You hired me and my office to handle your personal injury claim.
 My job is to gather the facts and research the law that will persuade the insurance company to fairly and fully compensate you for your injuries.
 South Carolina statutes provide that in order for you to file a lawsuit, the lawsuit must be filed and served within three (3) years of the incident.